cecilitse/product-owner-upskilling-challenges/05-api-consumption/02-sinatra-web-app/README.md

 Here is the expected URL of the new page: `/activities/25` where `25` is the ID of the activity.
 So, it should also work for `/activities/20`, `/activities/3`, etc.

-Do to that, you'll need to understand how to receive and use **parameters**.
+To do this, you'll need to understand how to receive and use **parameters**.
 Have a look at the hints section below.

 ⚠ **Note:** We should be able to click on an activity from the listing.
 Don't forget to link (`<a href=...`) your pages to each other.